cdapio/tigon/tigon-archetypes/tigon-app-archetype/README.md

 # Tigon Application Archetype

-This directory contains a Tigon Application Archetype for Tigon.
+This directory contains a Maven Application Archetype for Tigon.

 # Installing